SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

  <td>

 The class is instantiable anywhere.
+Note that not specifying a `CREATE ...` addition means the class specifies  `CREATE PUBLIC` by default.

  </td>
 </tr>